deployphp/docs/hosts.md

     ...
 ~~~

-If your inventory `hosts.yml` file contains a few hosts, you can change configs for all of them in a same way.
+If your inventory `hosts.yml` file contains a few hosts, you can change configs for all of them in the same way.

 ~~~php
 inventory('hosts.yml')